pocomane/brewed-in-the-apocalypse/bita.md

-Another kind of moves are the ones that in the result text mostly performs mechanical action like modifing harms, giving fortune point, etc. You can create such moves if you want to easly push the players in acting according to the trigger.
+Another kind of moves are the ones that in the result text mostly performs mechanical action like modifing harms, giving fortune point, etc. You can create such moves if you want to easly push the protagonists in acting according to the trigger.
 But do not exaggerate with these ones since they will not evolve the fiction very much, unless you found a good trigger that can feed the story by itself.